apache/pulsar/site2/docs/admin-api-brokers.md

 ### Dynamic broker configuration

-One way to configure a Pulsar {% popover broker %} is to supply a [configuration](reference-configuration.md#broker) when the broker is [started up](reference-cli-tools.md#pulsar-broker).
+One way to configure a Pulsar [broker](reference-terminology.md#broker) is to supply a [configuration](reference-configuration.md#broker) when the broker is [started up](reference-cli-tools.md#pulsar-broker).

-But since all broker configuration in Pulsar is stored in {% popover ZooKeeper %}, configuration values can also be dynamically updated *while the broker is running*.
+But since all broker configuration in Pulsar is stored in ZooKeeper, configuration values can also be dynamically updated *while the broker is running*.
 When you update broker configuration dynamically, ZooKeeper will notify the broker of the change and the broker will then override any existing configuration values.

 * The [`brokers`](reference-pulsar-admin.md#brokers) command for the [`pulsar-admin`](reference-pulsar-admin.md) tool has a variety of subcommands that enable you to manipulate a broker's configuration dynamically, enabling you to [update config values](#update-dynamic-configuration) and more.
 * In the Pulsar admin [REST API](reference-rest-api.md), dynamic configuration is managed through the `/admin/v2/brokers/configuration` endpoint.